rybafish/rybafish.github.io/sqlconsole.md

 ![statement execution](https://www.rybafish.net/img/sql_03_statement.png)

-If you move cursor to the line #5 and press the execute button again, the _second_ statement will be highlighted and executed:
+If you move the cursor to the line #5 and press the Execute button again, the _second_ statement will be highlighted and executed:

 ![statement execution](https://www.rybafish.net/img/sql_02_statement.png)

-Once again, you don't need to select the statements, just put cursor somewhere inside the statement.
+Once again, you don't need to select the statement, just put the cursor somewhere inside.

 <a name="errorhighlighting" />
 ### Error highlighting